haniibrahim/ShowAllPorts/README.md

   * Cross-platform: Windows, Mac (Intel, PPC), Gnu/Linux, Solaris (Intel).
 32- and 64-bit architectures.
   * GUI
   * Shows whether ports are busy (optional)
-  * Function to show the last port(s) you connected to the machine.
+  * Function which shows the last port(s) you connected to the machine.
 Useful if there are a lot of ports already installed.
 (Bluetooth, etc), especially under Windows.

 Requirements: